howardjake/NYT-BS-Discovery/README.md

 # NYT

-A web-based app that displays the NYT Bestsellers lists.
+A web-based app that displays the New York Times Best Sellers and connects users to the places to buy them.

 ## Technologies Used
 - HTML5